jgarciat1/stock-analysis/README.md

-# Analysis of stocks: Helping Steve analyze the stock market
+# Analysis of Stocks: Helping Steve Analyze The Stock Market
 ## Overview of Project
 ### Explain the purpose of this analysis